 01 of 05

-Park at the Chautauqua Ranger cottage and head toward the Bluebell-Baird Trail junction.
-Bear left, then immediately head right, following the signs for Flatiron #1.
+Getting There: From downtown Boulder, you can take Broadway (Highway 93) to Baseline Road and turn by Chautauqua Park onto Kinnikinic Road.
+You can park at the Chautauqua Ranger Cottage and head toward the Bluebell-Baird Trail junction.
+Once there, bear left, then immediately head right, following the signs for Flatiron #1.

 02 of 05